 Some Questions You Might Have About Couples Therapy:

-Communication: This can take the form of too much hostility, anger and conflict, or conversely, it can take the form of silence, depressive feelings, withdrawal, hopelessness or deadness in the relationship.
+Communication: This can take the form of too much hostility, anger or conflict, or conversely, silence, depressive feelings, withdrawal, hopelessness or deadness between the two of you.
 Problems in communication frequently are connected to sexual difficulties as well.

 Extramarital Affairs: The discovery of an affair can be a shocking and shattering experience.
 However, contrary to what you may have thought, it doesn’t necessarily mean the end of your marriage.
 Unfortunately, without therapy, many couples that stay together after an affair never really deal with all of the issues involved.
 This can result in a feeling of disconnection between the two of you.
-Marriage counseling can help you and your partner process the traumatic aftermath of the revelation, as well as develop a deep understanding of why the affair has occurred.
-Going through the therapy process can help create a new and long lasting bond.
+Marriage counseling can help you and your partner process the traumatic aftermath of the revelation, as well as develop a deep understanding of why the affair has occurred and what kinds of changes are needed to build a more secure and enlivening connection.
+Going through the therapy process can help create a new and long-lasting bond.

 Diversity: Racial, ethnic, cultural and religious differences may lead to misunderstandings and hurt feelings.
-The source of these difficulties may be within your relationship, and/or from family, friends, coworkers.
+The source of these difficulties may be within your relationship, and/or from family, friends, coworkers and societal pressures.
 You may need assistance working this out together.

-Reenacting Old Patterns: Perhaps you find that you are behaving toward each other in the same way that you reacted to your parents during childhood.
-Conversely, you may find yourself replicating dysfunctional aspects of your parent’s relationship with each other.
-This includes difficulties that survivors of child abuse and/or neglect as well as adult children of substance abusers bring to relationships.
+Reenacting Old Patterns: Perhaps you find that you are behaving toward each other in the same way that you related to your parents during childhood.
+Or, you may find yourself replicating dysfunctional aspects of your parent’’s relationship with each other.
+This includes difficulties that survivors of child abuse and/or neglect, as well as adult children of substance abusers, bring to relationships.

-Trauma: Many types of trauma can effect couples such as assault, rape, death, accidents, robbery, suicide (or attempted suicide), illness, disability, affairs and other types of betrayal.
-You may need assistance dealing with a current trauma, or dealing with a trauma that occurred in the past.
+Trauma: Many types of trauma can affect couples, such as assault, rape, death, accidents, robbery, suicide (or attempted suicide), illness, disability, affairs, and other types of betrayal.
+You may need assistance dealing with a current trauma, or with a trauma that occurred in the past.

 Every couple is different, but in general, I strive to help you bring back the connectedness, loving kindness and passion that you once had, and to build and strengthen a sense of team work on which the both of you can rely to meet life’s challenges together.